mr-pmillz/gorecon/README.md

 ## Usage

 GoRecon supports yaml configuration files along with cli arguments.
 Cli args should override values in the configuration file.
+The optional config.yaml file is only geared towards the recon and srctleaks sub commands.
+It is recommended to use it with the recon sub command.

 ```shell
 Automates recon-ng based upon cli args or yaml configuration file.
 More features coming soon!